supervisely/developer-portal/getting-started/python-sdk-tutorials/images/import-multispectral-images.md

 |      rgb_images      |     Optional[List[str]] = None    |                List of paths to RGB images.                 |

 So, the method uploads images (which can be passed as channels or RGB images) to Supervisely and returns a list of `ImageInfo` objects.
 RGB images as paths or channels as NumPy arrays can be passed to the method or both at the same time.
-The result will be group of images in both cases.
+The result will be a group of images in both cases.

 ### Upload an RGB image as channels